Waitākere College

 Year 12: In the year 12 programme, students study English at Level 1.
 They also choose 4 other subjects at Level 1 or 2.
 They sit NCEA examinations in these subjects to gain entry to the next level.

-Year 13: In the year 13 programme most students are preparing for the NCEA Level 2 English qualifications, which are required for entry into a university.
+Year 13: In the year 13 programme, most students are preparing for the NCEA Level 2 English qualifications required for entry into a university.
 In particular, these examinations test reading and writing, appropriate to academic study at secondary and tertiary levels.
 They also study up to 5 other subjects, usually from NCEA Levels 2 or 3.

 In order to apply to a Diploma course (generally 2 years), students studying in New Zealand must gain: